nikop/steam-help/faqs/USBDeview.md

  # USBDeview
 [USBDeview](http://www.nirsoft.net/utils/usb_devices_view.html) is a tool that removes old USB device records from Windows.
 Removing these records can help with corrupt or incorrectly installed USB drivers.

-[section style=note]Please note: USBDeview is a third-party application.
+Please note: USBDeview is a third-party application.
 This app was not developed by Valve and we cannot provide support for it.
-Please do not attempt these steps unless you have exhausted our other troubleshooting options.[/section]
+Please do not attempt these steps unless you have exhausted our other troubleshooting options.

 Get started: